Security of Connected Devices Standard

 • Any suspected or actual security incident is reported to Information Security within one hour.

-Additional Security Requirements For Any Device Accessing, Collecting, Displaying, Generating, Processing, Storing, Or Transmitting University Data
+b) Additional Security Requirements for Any Device Accessing, Collecting, Displaying, Generating, Processing, Storing, Or Transmitting University Data

-Computers owned by the Academic Division of the University, an employee of the Academic Division or sponsored account of the University that access, collect, generate, process, or transmits University data must comply with the requirements described in this section.
-The Health System, University-Associated Organizations, and student owned computers are excluded from the requirements described in this section.
+Computers owned by the Academic Division of the University, an employee of the Academic Division, sponsored account of the University, or student worker that access, collect, generate, process, or transmits University data must comply with the requirements described in this section.
+The Medical Center, University-Associated Organizations, and student owned computers not accessing University Academic data are excluded from the requirements described in this section.

 • Qualys Cloud Agent, the UVA licensed Vulnerability Management solution, must be installed, configured, and running.